-- Wham Episode: Odo has discovered the other members of his race, and he finally feels like he belongs somewhere...
-But then it turns out the Changelings are the secret leaders of the Dominion, and Odo has no choice but to rejects them in disgust.
+- Wham Episode: Odo has discovered the other members of his race, and he finally feels like he belongs somewhere... but then it turns out the Changelings are the secret leaders of the Dominion, and Odo has no choice but to reject them in disgust.
 Also, it's made clear that peaceful co-existence with the Dominion is highly unlikely, so the Federation and its allies will have to prepare for war.

 - Wham Shot: Two in rapid succession.

 - Odo and Kira open the mysterious door on the Changeling homeworld... only to be faced with a pair of Jem'Hadar soldiers.

 - They enter the chamber beyond, where they discover the rest of the Defiant crew are hooked up to a Lotus-Eater Machine, and have been throughout the whole episode.

 - Whatever Happened to the Mouse?: T'Rul vanishes following the events of this episode.
 While she had been intended to be a recurring character, Martha Hackett becoming concurrently cast as Seska over on Voyager scuttled those plans.